Alfresco/docs-alfresco/insight-engine/latest/config/keys.md

 You can create the keystores, truststores and certificates required to configure SSL/mutual TLS authentication between different services in Alfresco Content Services, such as the repository and Solr.

-## Generating secure keys for ssl communication
+## Generate secure keys for SSL communication

 Use this information to generate certificates for SSL/mutual TLS authentication between the repository and Search and Insight Engine, using secure keys specific to your installation.